enspyrco/gather_town_service/README.md

 <details>
   <summary>One time setup</summary>

-  You'll need to add a file called `credentials.json` at the top level of the project, of the form:
+  You'll need to [add a secret](https://cloud.google.com/secret-manager/docs/creating-and-accessing-secrets) to the GCP SecretManager, of the form:
   ```json
   {
     "apiKey": "...",